IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 Organizations who fail to review and update their SLAs periodically are at risk of setting misplaced service level targets leading too non-compliance issues and as a result of SLA non-compliance, could end up with penalties and lose their end-users. ‘

-So if there are changes in a particular service in terms of availability, uptime, service hours, closure, or response time, SLAs should be reviewed and updated with immediate effect.
+If there are changes in a particular service, such as availability, uptime, service hours, closure, or response time, companies should review and update their SLAs immediately.

 4. Map SLAs with end-user expectations: